Haivision/srt/docs/API/API-functions.md

-This function does almost the same as calling [`srt_connect`](#srt_connect) or [`srt_connect_bind`](#srt_connect_bind) (when the source was specified for [`srt_prepare_endpoint`](#srt_prepare_endpoint)) in a loop for every item specified in `name` array.
-However if you did this in blocking mode, the first call to [`srt_connect`](#srt_connect) would block until the connection is established, whereas this function blocks until any of the specified connections is established.
+This function does almost the same as calling [`srt_connect`](#srt_connect) or [`srt_connect_bind`](#srt_connect_bind) (when the source was specified for [`srt_prepare_endpoint`](#srt_prepare_endpoint)) in a loop for every item specified in the `name` array.
+However if blocking mode is being used, the first call to [`srt_connect`](#srt_connect) would block until the connection is established, whereas this function blocks until any of the specified connections is established.

-If you set the group nonblocking mode ([`SRTO_RCVSYN`](API-socket-options.md#SRTO_RCVSYN) option), there's no difference, except that the [`SRT_SOCKGROUPCONFIG`](#SRT_SOCKGROUPCONFIG) structure allows you to add extra configuration data used by groups.
+If the group nonblocking mode is set ([`SRTO_RCVSYN`](API-socket-options.md#SRTO_RCVSYN) option), there's no difference, except that the [`SRT_SOCKGROUPCONFIG`](#SRT_SOCKGROUPCONFIG) structure allows adding extra configuration data used by groups.
 Note also that this function accepts only groups, not sockets.

 The elements of the `name` array need to be prepared with the use of the [`srt_prepare_endpoint`](#srt_prepare_endpoint) function.
-Note that it is **NOT** required that every target address you specify for it is of the same family.
+Note that it is **NOT** required that every target address specified is of the same family.

 Return value and errors in this function are the same as in [`srt_connect`](#srt_connect), although this function reports success when at least one connection has